u8sand/Baka-MPlayer/README.md

 	cd "Baka-MPlayer"
 	./make.sh

-Copy the resulting executable (build/Baka MPlayer) wherever you like; (eg. `sudo cp "build/Baka MPlayer" /usr/bin/bakamplayer`) your configuration file will be written to `bakamplayer.ini`
+Copy the resulting executable (build/Baka MPlayer) wherever you like; (eg. `sudo cp "build/Baka MPlayer" /usr/bin/bakamplayer`) your configuration file will be written to `bakamplayer.ini`.

 ## Bug reports